domicowe/BIO247/BIO247README/DomicoBIO247README.md

 <section>
 <h2>BIO247Lab</h2>
-<p>Here lab submissions will be stored.
-These include lab protocols and submissions.
+<p>Here lab submissions will be stored as well as relevant material used for the lab.
 The folders with the files inside are named by the following convention.</p>
 <h6>
 	<ul>
 		<ul>
-			<li>BIO247Lab1</li>
-			<li>BIO247DomicoLab1Submission</li>
+			<li>BIO247DomicoLab1</li>
 		</ul>
 	</ul>
 </h6>
-	<p>"Dataset_S1.txt" can be found in the BIO247Lab2 folder.
-It contains data about SNPs on the human chromosome 20.</p>
 </section>

 <section>
 <h2>BIO247Project</h2>